-Culverts to be installed include thirteen (13) on the landside of the levee, four (4) on the waterside of the levee, and five (5) at the outfall of the pump station.
+Culverts to be installed include sixteen (16) on the landside of the levee, four (4) on the waterside of the levee, and five (5) at the outfall of the pump station.
+All of the culverts on the land side and the culverts at the pump station outfall will be constructed in the new constructed landside ditches, except culvert set 2, which is installed in the North Cross Canal.

 The culverts are all prefabricated and will be inserted into the ditches.
 The landside culverts are all concrete box culverts and will be placed on a bed of 18-inch-thick aggregate base (totaling 105 cubic yards).
 The culverts on the waterside of the setback levee are all corrugated metal pipes and will be placed over native soil.
 All culverts will have soil backfill on top of the culverts.
 At the outfall for the pump station into Ditch 13, the area beneath the five metal outfall pipes will be reinforced with controlled low strength material.
 In addition, erosion control structures will be constructed at the inlet and outlet at each set of culverts.
 The erosion control structures will consist of a 10-foot-long, 40-foot wide concrete apron (400 square feet total) placed under the pipes and at least 10 feet of riprap will be placed at the end of the concrete apron approximately 8-inches thick (400 square feet total).
+One additional erosion control structure will be constructed at the outfalls of the culverts that discharge into the North Cross Canal (Culvert Set 2 in the following table).
+This erosion control structure will consist of a 10-foot long, 50-foot wide concrete apron (500 square feet total) that is 1-foot thick and poured over 4-inches of 3/4" Class 2 aggregate base.
+The concrete will be keyed in at the end of the apron approximately 2.5 feet below finished ground surface.